canonical/lxd/README.md

 LXD has two parts, the daemon (the `lxd` binary), and the client (the `lxc` binary).
-Now that the daemon is all configured and running (either via the packaging or via the from-source instructions above), you can import an image:
+Now that the daemon is all configured and running (either via the packaging or via the from-source instructions above), you can create a container:

-    $GOPATH/src/github.com/lxc/lxd/scripts/lxd-images import ubuntu --alias ubuntu

-With that image imported into LXD, you can now start containers:

-    $GOPATH/bin/lxc launch ubuntu
+    $GOPATH/bin/lxc launch ubuntu:14.04

 Alternatively, you can also use a remote LXD host as a source of images.
-Those will be automatically cached for you for up at container startup time:

-    $GOPATH/bin/lxc remote add images images.linuxcontainers.org
+One comes pre-configured in LXD, called "images" (images.linuxcontainers.org)

     $GOPATH/bin/lxc launch images:centos/7/amd64 centos

 ## Bug reports